satwikkansal/wtfpython/README.md

 #### 💡 Explanation:

 - It if often adivsable to not use wildcard imports.
-In wildcard imports, the names with leading underscore are be imported.
+The first obvious reason for this is In wildcard imports, the names with leading underscore are be imported.
 This may lead to errors in runtime.
 - Had we used `from ... import a, b, c` syntax, the above `NameError` won't have occurred.
     ```py
     >>> from module import some_weird_name_func_, _another_weird_name_func